 When a Co-Representative Drops Out

 Estate administration can take months or even years.
 During that time, a co-representative might pass away, resign, become incapacitated, or be removed by the court.
-This statute ensures the process does not grind to a halt when that happens.
+Under Arizona law, the probate process does not grind to a halt when that happens.

 Unless the terms of the will otherwise provide, every power exercisable by personal co-representatives may be exercised by the one or more remaining after the appointment of one or more is terminated, and if one of two or more nominated as co-personal representatives is not appointed, those appointed may exercise all the powers incident to the office.